We believe there are two types of panel beaters in the world: panel beaters, and Sheen panel beaters.

 Our staff are what make us so great, which is why we invest so much time and effort into producing the highest calibre of collision repair experts – including panel beaters who specialise in luxury vehicles.
 And with over 45 years’ industry experience, we are well-equipped to train expert panel beaters to provide top level service.

-At Sheen Group, we are always looking for more panel beaters to join our qualified ranks.
+At Sheen Panel Service, we are always looking for more panel beaters to join our qualified ranks.
 Career opportunities with Sheen range from apprentice level all the way up to shop managers, with extensive training and professional guidance continually provided at each level of expertise.

 If you want to become an expert panel beater, visit our careers page.